Optimizing trigger phrases and natural language understanding

 Creating new trigger phrases

 If possible, start with real production data over making up your own trigger phrases.
-The best trigger phrases are the ones similar to actual data coming from end users.
+The best trigger phrases are the ones similar to actual data coming from users.
 These phrases are the ones that users ask a deployed agent.

 There's no need to leave specific words out: the model is designed to give less weight to unnecessary words, such as stop words (words that are filtered out before the processing of natural language data because they're insignificant).